cmaureir/progra-alma/lectures/week6/assignment6.rst

 than one antenna, or each path cannot has more than antenna neither, etc.

-This assignment will only be related with the previus idea.
+This assignment will only be related with the previous idea.

 Lets consider the following two incomplete
 classes: